vdubya/BIMJSON/README.md

 ### 6.4.
 The Contact Attribute
 - The non-geometric data of contacts associated with a building (planners, owners, contractors, manufacturers, warrantors, etc.) is stored in an `"AttributeCollection"` of `"featureType"` ``"Contact"``
-- In addtion to the standard members of an `"AttributeCollection"`, `"ComponentType"` objects shall have 3 additional attributes:
+- In addition to the standard members of an `"AttributeCollection"`, `"ComponentType"` objects shall have 3 additional attributes:
   - `"www"` (a unique web address or email)
   - `"phone"` (main phone number of contact)